 Recently, my classroom was equipped with a new 1080p projector and a 120″ (diagonal) projection screen.
 This system was chosen to allow ample resolution for demonstrating software while still providing reasonable visibility in the back of the room.
-We used an educational design standard that recommends a minimum of 1′ of screen height for every 6″ the viewer is away from the screen.
-The screen is roughly 60″ high, so this should work for users up to about 30′ from the screen (which happily is about as far away as they can be in this room).
+We used an educational design standard that recommends a minimum of 1″ of screen height for every 6″ the viewer is away from the screen.
+The screen is roughly 60″ high, so this should work for users up to about 30′ from the screen (which is about as far away as they can be in this room).

-When in use, the screen is about 5′ tall and 9′ wide and the only viable position for the screen is front and center — right in front of the existing whiteboard.
+The screen is about 5′ tall and 9′ wide and the only viable position for the screen is front and center — right in front of the existing whiteboard.
 We installed the screen as high as possible, but it still covers the top half of the whiteboard (the most useful part) and only leaves 1-1/2′ of unobstructed whiteboard on either side.
 In other words, I can either use the projector OR the whiteboard at any given time.

 Being able to stand while using the pen display allows me to move in much the way I would have while presenting with a whiteboard (though I can’t be as animated while drawing).
-I am also now able to draw and write “on the board” without turning my back on the class, which I have found to be a huge advantage.
+I am also now able to draw and write on the projected “white board” without turning my back on the class — which I have found to be a huge advantage.

 First impressions from my class have been positive.
-Students are able to see what I project (sometimes with a little zooming in on the software) and the annotation capabilities make discussing worksheets and lab notes much more engaging.
-Everyone also likes the fact that everything is higher up so the bottom of the screen is still easy to view.
+Students are able to see what I project (sometimes with a little zooming in on the software) and the annotation capability makes discussing worksheets and lab notes much more engaging.
+Everyone also likes the fact that everything high enough so that even the bottom of the screen is easy to view.